-- Better credit, but they don’t know how to get it
+- Better credit, but don’t know how to get it

-- To start investing, but they don’t know how
+- To start investing, but don’t know how

 The central stumbling block, much of the time, is human psychology:

-- Present bias leads us to systematically overspend on short-term goods rather than put our money towards the future
+- Present bias leads us to systematically overspend on short-term goods rather than put our money toward the future

 - Cognitive inertia stops us from doing obvious things like signing up for investment accounts when there’s too much friction/forms involved in the process